Google wins US approval for radar-based hand motion sensor

 The Federal Communications Commission (FCC) said in an order late on Monday that it would grant Google a waiver to operate the Soli sensors at higher power levels than currently allowed.
 The FCC said the sensors can also be operated aboard aircraft.

+Project Soli is a a new sensing technology that uses miniature radar to track the motion of the human hand, enabling touch gestures without users physically having to touch a screen or other device.
+For example, users could “press” an invisible button between the thumb and index fingers or turn a virtual dial by rubbing a thumb against the index finger.

+Google says the sensor can be embedded in wearables, phones, computers and vehicles.

-The FCC said the decision “will serve the public interest by providing for innovative device control features using touchless hand gesture technology”.
+The FCC said the decision “will serve the public interest by providing for innovative device control features using touchless hand gesture technology”, and the technology could benefit users with mobility or speech impairments.

 A Google spokeswoman did not immediately comment on Tuesday, citing the New Year’s Day holiday.